webaware/eway-payment-gateway/readme.txt

 ## Upgrade Notice

-### 4.4.0
+### 4.5.0

-Another WordPress Classifieds Plugin settings fixed; use masked password fields for API passwords in settings; tested to WooCommerce 5.3
+updated eWAY to Eway and replaced logo images for new Eway branding; tested up to WooCommerce 5.9

 ## Changelog

 [The full changelog can be found on GitHub](https://github.com/webaware/eway-payment-gateway/blob/master/changelog.md).
 Recent entries:

-### 4.4.0
+### 4.5.0

-Released 2021-05-10
+Released 2021-11-14

-* fixed: settings no longer displaying on Another WordPress Classifieds Plugin
-* changed: use masked password fields for API passwords in settings
+* changed: update eWAY to Eway and replaced logo images for new Eway branding
-* changed: marked as tested up to WooCommerce 5.3
+* changed: marked as tested up to WooCommerce 5.9